osaxma/schema-dart/README.md

 -n, --nullable-fields      When provided, all fields in generated class will be nullable (useful for partial table queries and for local table construction update/insert)
 -i, --nullable-ids         When provided, columns that are identity & have identity generations will be generated as nullable fields
--d, --nullable-defaults    When provided, identity columns that have default values will be generated as nullable fields -v, --verbose              Enable verbose logging.
+-d, --nullable-defaults    When provided, identity columns that have default values will be generated as nullable fields -u, --use-utc              When provided, `.toUtc` will be added to all generated DateTime fields -v, --verbose              Enable verbose logging.
     --version              Print the current version.